Scientific Name(s): Chamaelirium luteum (L.) Gray

 There are no clinical data regarding the use of false unicorn as a uterine tonic.
 As part of a combination preparation, the extract was used in a clinical study of herbal alternative therapies for menopause; however, the presence of false unicorn in the capsules could not be confirmed, and the researchers questioned the quality of the preparation.Newton 2008

-False unicorn doses have traditionally been 1 to 2 g of the root as a tea, or 2 to 5 mL of the tincture 3 times a day as a uterine tonic or diuretic; however, there are no clinical studies to support a particular dose.4 As part of a combination preparation, the extract was used at a 200 mg/day dosage in a clinical study; however, the presence of false unicorn in the capsules used could not be confirmed, and the researchers questioned the quality of the preparation.13
+Traditional dosages of false unicorn have included 1 to 2 g of the root as a tea, or 2 to 5 mL of the root tincture 3 times a day as a uterine tonic or diuretic; however, there are no clinical studies to support a particular dosage.Duke 2002 Preparations have not been standardized.

 Pregnancy / Lactation

 Avoid use.
 Information regarding safety and efficacy in pregnancy and lactation is lacking.
 The extract has been reported to have emmenagogue, estrogenic, mastogenic, and uterotonic effects.Duke 2002

 None well documented.
 Extracts of the root inhibited CYP2D6 and 3A4 in one study, suggesting potential for interactions.Ho 2011

 Excessive doses may cause nausea and vomiting, possibly due to the saponin content.Duke 2002, Yarnell 2008

 Information is lacking.
 Reports of toxicity from species of the Veratrum genus, which contain toxic alkaloids, may have been erroneously attributed to C. luteum.Chandler 2014 In a study conducted in the 1950s, toxicity in rats was observed at 40 to 50 mg doses of the dried plant extract.Graham 1955 False unicorn is not considered safe for consumption.